Summary: Chapter I

 See Important Quotations Explained

 Distressed by the news of Ashley’s engagement, Scarlett hurries to the road to wait for her father, who has gone visiting at Twelve Oaks.
 Gerald O’Hara rides into view at breakneck speed and jumps a fence.
 Scarlett teasingly reminds him that he promised her mother, Ellen, not to jump fences, but she vows to keep his reckless behavior a secret.
 At Scarlett’s probing, Gerald confirms that Ashley plans to marry Melanie.
 He sharply warns Scarlett that she and Ashley would make a terrible match.
 Gerald says the Wilkeses are too interested in music and poetry, and though Ashley excels at masculine pursuits like riding and shooting, his heart is not in them.
 On the porch, Scarlett and her father encounter Ellen, who is rushing out to help baptize Emmie Slattery’s dying newborn.
-Mammy, an old slave who has been with Ellen since childhood, does not think Ellen should help the unwed Emmie, whose “white trash” family lives adjacent to the O’Hara plantation.
+Mammy, an enslaved woman who has been with Ellen since childhood, does not think Ellen should help the unwed Emmie, whose “white trash” family lives adjacent to the O’Hara plantation.

-Summary: Chapter III
+Summary: Chapter 3

 Scarlett thinks about her mother’s gentle grace and good breeding, so different from her own willful and passionate ways.
 Scarlett inherited her temperament from Gerald, who fled his unremarkable life in Ireland after killing another man in a feud.
-Gerald won his first slave, Pork, and his plantation in a poker game.
+Gerald won his first enslaved man, Pork, and his plantation in a poker game.
 Though lacking good breeding, Gerald won over the neighbors’ hearts with his kindness.
 Ellen, a placid, serious woman from the aristocratic Robillard family of Savannah, agreed to marry Gerald after the death of her first love, her cousin Philippe.
 She blamed her family for driving Philippe away from Savannah and from her, and out of frustration and revenge she married the low-class Gerald.
 Scarlett, the oldest and most strong-willed O’Hara daughter, lacks beauty.
 Still, she has learned ladylike behavior from Ellen and Mammy and has used her charms to become the most-pursued belle in the neighborhood.

-Summary: Chapter IV
+Summary: Chapter 4

-Analysis: Chapters I–IV
+Analysis: Chapters 1–4

 The Southern society of the novel expects men and women to conform to specific gender roles.
 The narrator notes that the man owns the property but the woman manages it; the man takes credit for managing the property, and the woman then “praise[s] his cleverness.”
 Owning property gives men rights and power, but they share little of the reward that results from the women’s hard work.
-Women have all the work and responsibility of running the property, but enjoy only those rights that men deign to grant them.
+Women have all the work and responsibility of running the property, but they enjoy only those rights that men deign to grant them.
 The narrator stresses the absurdity of these gender roles, sarcastically saying, “[t]he man roared like a bull when a splinter was in his finger, and the woman muffled the moans of childbirth, lest she disturb him.”
-In this society, men expect women to suppress their needs and desires and focus attention on the men.
+In this society, men expect women to suppress their needs and desires and focus attention on men.
 Women are not even allowed to take credit for their own intelligence, bravery, and strength.